Looking to up your veggie game in the kitchen? Now is the time to banish overcooked asparagus forever.

-Then, head for the heat, whether it's at a stove, an oven, a grill or even a microwave.
+Then, head for the heat, whether it's on the stove, in the oven, on the grill or even ... in the microwave?

-According to Walsh, these are the absolute best ways to cook amazing asparagus.
+According to Walsh, these are the absolute best ways to cook asparagus:

 In a large pot filled with lightly salted boiling water, add 10 asparagus stalks and cook them for 3 minutes, until they are bright green.
 Remove the boiled asparagus from the pot and cool them immediately by running them under cold water or dropping them into a bowl filled with ice water — but don't leave them in there for a long time.
 Pat dry and serve cold or at room temperature.
 The boiled asparagus can also be quickly grilled, sauteed or stir-fried.

 Place the asparagus flat in a bamboo steamer.
-For medium asparagus, steam for about 6 1/2 to 7 minutes, until the vegetable becomes vibrantly colored.
-For thinner asparagus, steam for 4-5 minutes.
+For medium asparagus, steam for about 6½ to 7 minutes, until the vegetable becomes vibrantly colored.
+For thinner asparagus, steam for 4 to 5 minutes.
 Remove the asparagus from the steamer and serve them right away.

 If the plan is to serve the steamed asparagus later, shock them by placing in an ice bath so they cool quickly.
 Reheat them in a pan with some butter or oil and seasoning, like shallots and fresh dill.